Akan language: Consonants

 Before front vowels, all Asante consonants are palatalized (or labio-palatalized), and the stops are to some extent affricated.
 The allophones of /n/ are quite complex.
 In the table below, palatalized allophones which involve more than minor phonetic palatalization are specified, in the context of the vowel /i/.
 These sounds do occur before other vowels, such as /a/, though in most cases not commonly.

 In Asante, /ɡu/ followed by a vowel is pronounced /ɡʷ/, but in Akuapem it remains /ɡu/.
 The sequence /nh/ is pronounced [ŋŋ̊].

 A word final /k/ can be heard as a glottal stop [ʔ].
 There is also a nasalization of /h/ and of /j w/ as [h̃] and [j̃ w̃], when occurring before nasal vowels.

 The transcriptions in the tables below are in the order /phonemic/, [phonetic].
 Note that orthographic dw is ambiguous; in textbooks, dw = /ɡ/ may be distinguished from /dw/ with a diacritic: d̩w.
 Likewise, velar nw (ŋw) may be transcribed n̩w.
 Orthographic nu is palatalized [ɲᶣ].

 Vowels

-The Akan dialects have fourteen to fifteen vowels: four to five "tense" vowels (advanced tongue root, or +ATR), five "lax" vowels (retracted tongue root, or -ATR), which are adequately but not completely represented by the seven-vowel orthography, and five nasal vowels, which are not represented at all.
+The Akan dialects have fourteen to fifteen vowels: four to five "tense" vowels (advanced tongue root; +ATR or -RTR), five "lax" vowels (retracted tongue root, +RTR or -ATR), which are not entirely contrastively represented by the seven-vowel orthography, and five nasal vowels, which are not represented at all.
 All fourteen were distinguished in the Gold Coast alphabet of the colonial era.
-An ATR distinction in orthographic a is only found in some subdialects of Fante, but not in the literary form; in Asante and Akuapem there are harmonic allophones of /a/, but neither is ATR.
+A tongue-root distinction in orthographic a is only found in some subdialects of Fante, but not in the literary form; in Asante and Akuapem there are harmonic allophones of /a/, but neither is ATR.
 The two vowels written e (/e/ and /i̙/) and o (/o/ and /u̙/) are often not distinguished in pronunciation.

-ATR harmony
+Tongue root harmony

 Akan vowels engage in a form of vowel harmony with the root of the tongue.